viastudio/npm-via-environment/README.md

 Via Environment Node.js module
 ===================

-## Description

-Provides the getEnvironment() function to detect what environment a Node.js program is running in ('dev', 'stage', 'prod').
+>provides the getEnvironment() function to detect what environment a Node.js program is running in ('dev', 'stage', 'prod').
 This module is a dependency for our custom GruntJS modules.

 ### Installation